jdbalistreri/PluggedIn/docs/phases/phase2.md

 * Experience

 ### Controllers
-API::ProfilesController (update)
+API::Users (update)
-API::ExperiencesController (create, show, update, destroy)
+API::ExperiencesController (create, update, destroy)

 ### Views
-* profiles/show.json.jbuilder (edit existing to include experiences)
+* profiles/show.json.jbuilder (update existing file)

 ## Backbone
 ### Models
+* User
-* Profile
+* Job
-* Experience
+* School

 ### Collections
+* Jobs
-* Experiences
+* Schools

 ### Views
-* MyProfileShow (composite view, contains JobsIndex and SchoolsIndex) - specific for current user's profile
-* OtherProfileShow (composite view, contains JobsIndex and SchoolsIndex) - other users profiles
-* ProfileView partial for shared features between profiles?
+* UserShow
 * JobsIndex (compositve view, contains JobIndexItem views)
 * SchoolsIndex (compositve view, contains SchoolIndexItem views)
 * JobIndexItem (includes a hidden form to edit)
 * SchoolIndexItem (includes a hidden form to edit)

 ## Gems/Libraries
-* Gem/library for storing pictures (???)

 ##Notes
-* ASK ABOUT HOW TO DIVIDE JOBS/SCHOOLS IN EXPERIENCES
+* Decided to keep experiences in the same table in the database.
+Will now split into separate collections upon parsing the User data
-* Make sure that the current user may only edit his/her own profile (can either toggle the edit buttons or I can have two different views; also can have protections on the Rails side)
+* Make sure that the current user may only edit his/her own profile -- I did this on both the server and client sides
 * Clicking edit on any property of a JobIndexItem or SchoolIndexItem will display the entire form to edit that item
-* I will need to look into the best way to handle the dates -- how do I store months/years only or years only?
-Also, how do I say present in the database?
-* Need to look into ways to handle profile pictures -- maybe save this for a later phase
+* We'll be covering how to add pictures tomorrow